 3. How do I seek assistance if I encounter a problem relating to the application of a particular DTA?

 The Mutual Agreement Procedure (MAP) Article of a DTA sets out the process to resolve issues relating to the application of the DTA.

 Taxpayers who wish to take up their issues under the MAP should approach the tax authority of the State in which they are a tax resident.

-More information on the MAP can be found on IRAS’ website.
+More information on the MAP can be found on IRAS’ website here.

-What is the Multilateral convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (“MLI”)?
+4. What is the Multilateral convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI)?

-The MLI allows jurisdictions to swiftly amend their DTAs to implement the tax treaty-related Base Erosion and Profit Shifting (BEPS) recommendations.
+The MLI allows jurisdictions to swiftly amend their DTAs to implement the internationally agreed tax treaty-related Base Erosion and Profit Shifting (BEPS) standards to counter treaty abuse.
 The MLI also improves the dispute resolution mechanisms in DTAs.

-In line with Singapore's commitment to implement the internationally-agreed standard on preventing treaty abuse, Singapore ratified the MLI on 21 December 2018.
+In line with Singapore's commitment to implement these internationally-agreed standards, Singapore signed and ratified the MLI on 7 June 2017 and 21 December 2018 respectively.
 The MLI entered into force for Singapore on 1 April 2019.

-More information on the MLI can be found on IRAS’ website.
+More information on the MLI can be found on IRAS’ website here.